 In what has become an annual feat, the DCPA’s Broadway division was tapped yet again to launch a national tour.
 Pippin, 2013 Tony Award winner for Best Musical, will play The Buell Theatre September 6-20, 2014.

-With new works being commissioned and developed under Theatre Company Producing Artistic Director Kent Thompson, musical collaborations being orchestrated by Broadway Executive Director John Ekeberg, and new ideas being envisioned by CEO Scott Shiller, and new ideas being envisioned by Chairman Daniel L. Ritchie, Denver Center for the Performing Arts is ready to engage, excite and inspire future generations of theatre lovers.
+With new works being commissioned and developed under Theatre Company Producing Artistic Director Kent Thompson, musical collaborations being orchestrated by Broadway Executive Director John Ekeberg, and new ideas being envisioned by Chairman Daniel L. Ritchie, Denver Center for the Performing Arts is ready to engage, excite and inspire future generations of theatre lovers.

 DCPA Founder and Chairman Emeritus Donald R. Seawell passed away at 103.
 Read the press release.